alicescfernandes/slack-status/README.md

 ![](ss.gif)

 ## How it works?
 It uses a chrome headless browser to login, click & type automatically on the UI in order to change the status of your Slack.
+Takes about 30s to do it, so it's note that fast

 ## Setup
 - `git clone https://github.com/alicescfernandes/slack-status.git`